radicle-dev/heartwood/HACKING.md

     $ cargo run -p radicle-cli --bin rad -- auth

 Arguments after the `--` are passed directly to the `rad` executable.

-When running the radicle node, you may specify an alternate port for the `git-daemon` like so:

-    $ cargo run -p radicle-node -- --git-daemon 127.0.0.1:9876

 This is useful if you are running multiple nodes on the same machine.
 You can also specify different listen addresses for the peer-to-peer protocol using `--listen`.